 You don’t need to enroll in a $100+ course just to learn a simplified overview of how the futures market work.

 Your education can start now.

-Sign up for Scott’s mailing list to receive notifications of when Back to the Futures is released and becomes available for purchase.
+Sign up for Scott’s mailing list to receive notifications about Back to the Futures.
 Scott also uses the email list to alert people about new papers, latest farmdoc daily articles, presentations, podcasts, or anything else he thinks is really interesting.
 He promises to never spam your inbox or share your personal information.
 The link to sign up for email updates is found below:

 ABOUT THE AUTHORS

 Scott Irwin holds the Laurence J. Norton Chair of Agricultural Marketing in the Department of Agricultural and Consumer Economics at the University of Illinois at Urbana-Champaign.
 He earned a B.S. in agricultural business from Iowa State University and both an M.S. and a Ph.D. in agricultural economics from Purdue University.